xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 # AML and AI Foundry Model Catalog Models performance Evaluation

-This repository is designed to test the performance of open-source models from the Azure Machine Learning and AI Foundry Model Catalog.
+This repository is designed to test the performance of open-source models from the Azure Machine Learning and AI Foundry Model Catalog, includes:

+​       Automatically deploy and delete AI models.

+- Quickly deploy open-source AI models on AML/AI Foundry.

+- Fast delete Endpoint after PoC

+  Rapidly evaluate the performance of these models on the corresponding AI infrastructure.

+- Utilize real prompt models to initiate stress testing across multiple scenarios.

+- Evaluate performance metrics from multiple dimensions.

+- To achieve more accurate metrics, use each model's own tokenizer (GPT-2 will be used if not specified).